-We perform an assessment of the effectiveness of our derivative contracts designated as hedges, including assessing the possibility of counterparty default.
-If we determine that a derivative is no longer expected to be highly effective, we discontinue hedge accounting prospectively and recognize subsequent changes in the fair value of the hedge in earnings.
-We believe our derivative contracts, which continue to be designated as cash flow hedges, and which consist of interest rate cap contracts, will continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
-See Note 8 "Derivatives and Risk Management" for additional information.
+The Company performs an assessment of the effectiveness of its derivative contracts designated as hedges, including assessing the possibility of counterparty default.
+If it is determined that a derivative is no longer expected to be highly effective, hedge accounting is discontinued prospectively, and subsequent changes in the fair value of the hedge are recognized in earnings.
+The Company's outstanding derivative contracts, which are interest rate cap contracts that continue to be designated as cash flow hedges, are expected to continue to be highly effective in offsetting changes in cash flow attributable to floating interest rate risk.
+See Note 8, "Derivatives and Risk Management" for additional information.